iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 <div align="center">
   <img src="/assets/alignments/stability_constraints.png" width="700"/>
 </div>
-figure 2: system of constraints which define stable training

 ## seeing the parametrization landscape
 to verify our understanding and theory, we can create a visualization - let's grab an interesting point on the polyhedron defined by the above system of equations and inequalities, like muP [4], and probe around it. at each point, we can check if the system is satisfied and also train a simple neural network to measure the metrics we discussed above.